Treatment for Post-Thrombotic Syndrome (PTS)

 Preventing post-thrombotic syndrome

-You can reduce your risk for post-thrombotic syndrome by lowering your risk for DVT.
+You can reduce your risk for PTS by lowering your risk for DVT.
 Not moving or walking for long periods of time raises your risk for DVT.
 If you are immobile because of a health condition or surgery, your healthcare provider will tell you how to prevent DVT.
 This may include:

 Taking blood-thinner medicine, such as warfarin